Community Partners and Member Programming

 Girl Talk for 4th-7th graders addresses the timely topic of adolescent growth and development and the physical, social, and emotional changes that girls experience during puberty.
 Poe educators show off some of our 3-D exhibits, lead online activities, and hold candid discussions to help parents and daughters explore a range of topics from the workings of the reproductive system to the menstrual cycle to feminine hygiene protection and more.
 This program is for girls AND their caregivers.
 Girls should not register individually.

-Dates: April 17th, 2021; $25/per caregiver and girl **TBD online or in person due to current COVID conditions
+Dates: April 17th, 2021; $25/per caregiver and girl.
+Event will be in person to follow Poe Center and Girl Scout COVID guidelines.

 Brownies- Senses and Me Brownies will explore the five senses (sight, hearing, touch, smell and taste) and the associated organs - both in the General Health Theater and outside at the PlayWELL Park!
 Brownies can zip from ear-to-ear, slip down the artery slides and learn about the important role of the brain in physical activity and coordination!
 Girl Scouts will receive a Poe Center Healthy Choices patch.
 Participants will work toward the Senses badge.
 Individually registered girls must attend with an adult.